8bitplus

 Naomi

-Thanks to this decision by Sega, almost all arcade games launched on Naomi found their was to the Dreamcast.
+Thanks to this decision by Sega, almost all arcade games launched on Naomi found their way to the Dreamcast.
 The converted games suffer almost no compromises at all except the occasional texture size difference due to the memory limitations.

 NAOMI (New Arcade Operation Machine Idea) also the Japanese word for beauty above all else.

-The Naomi was demonstrated by Sega in the 1998 Jamma arcade show and the Dreamcast was launched at the end of that year. t was intended for use in a large array of new Sega cabinets and as an easy to install addition to existing Jamma arcade machines by Sega and other manufactures.
+The Naomi was demonstrated by Sega in the 1998 Jamma arcade show and the Dreamcast was launched at the end of that year.
+It was intended for use in a large array of new Sega cabinets and as an easy to install addition to existing Jamma arcade machines by Sega and other manufactures.

 Lets have a look at the system now.